publiccodeyml/publiccode.yml/docs/standard/forks.rst

 original authors, without any explicit goal of creating and publishing an alternative variant of the original software.

-In the context of distributed control systems and collaborative code hosting platforms like GitHub, forking is almost always used by developers as a step to work on a contribution on an existing codebase, by sending “pull requests”.
+In the context of distributed version control systems and collaborative code hosting platforms like GitHub, forking is almost always used by developers as a step to work on a contribution on an existing codebase, by sending “pull requests”.